 Conditions for participation

-- The project proposal must focus on poor and vulnerable target groups, who cannot be helped without subsidies.
+- The project proposal must focus on poor and vulnerable target groups, who cannot be reached without subsidies.

 - The key activity for the grant applicant is decentralised renewable energy.